-Always read the ingredient list and keep a look out for additives, like sodium and sugar, to avoid negative consequences for your teeth and body.
+Always read the ingredient list and keep a look out for additives like sodium and sugar to avoid negative consequences for your teeth and body.
 Be aware of the differences between the usual suspects:

 - Club soda contains sodium, but seltzer water doesn’t.

 - Tonic water contains added sweeteners and flavors.